Frequently Asked Questions

 Terminal (or continuous deep) sedation is performed in hospitals, nursing homes, hospices and in private homes throughout the world.
 A doctor may lawfully administer increasing dosages of analgesic and sedative drugs that hasten death (the so-called doctrine of double effect) as long as the declared intention is to ease pain and suffering.
 This assistance is carried out without any legal framework to oversee or record it.

 The slippery slope argument says that if we allow Assisted Dying today, we may start a trend that results in a gradual creep where safeguards are relaxed and something currently unacceptable would become acceptable.
 Where assisted dying has been legalised there is no evidence of abuse or of the slippery slope consequences argued by many.
-To the contrary, palliative care provisions have increased in countries which have chosen to widen end of life choices.
+To the contrary, palliative care provisions have increased in countries which have chosen to widen end of life choices and no permissive jurisdiction has repealed their laws.

-That is why the law has been adopted in Europe and the US, and most recently in Canada and California.
+That is why assisted dying has been adopted in Europe and the USA, and most recently in Canada and Australia and New Zealand.

 Medical advancements are extending life in cases where there can never be progress or recovery.
 Doctors are in a position now where they are forced to treat for fear of what will happen if they don’t, even if the person is only a few days/weeks from death.
 This is unnecessary and often distressing for the person affected and their family.
-We live in a culture that believes that life should continue at any cost.
+We no longer live in a culture that believes that life should continue at any cost.
+Most people want a good quality of life over quantity.
 For many people assisted dying is not a choice between life and death but a choice between two deaths – one which is often painful, distressing and long and the other which is peaceful and swift.

-Historical considerations such as the Hippocratic Oath (to do no harm) also play a role in doctor’s objections.
+For those who remain opposed, historical considerations such as the Hippocratic Oath (to do no harm) also play a role in doctors’ objections.

-Parliament have debated this issue on a number of occasions.
+Parliament has debated this issue on a number of occasions.
 Arguments against legislation include religious objections, the sanctity of life, protecting the vulnerable and disabled community and personal objections.

 People would only be eligible to use an assisted dying law if they met very strict legal safeguards.
 This involves a number of medical assessments, psychiatric assessments if necessary, two requests, waiting periods in between and the final act being carried out by the individual.